shaik1002/biggitlabbomb/doc/user/group/manage.md

 or project is shared externally, it is shared outside of the namespace hierarchy, regardless of its level in the hierarchy.

-To ensure that the user cap applies when groups, subgroups, or projects are shared externally, restrict group sharing only in the top-level namespace.
-A top-level namespace restriction allows invitations in the same namespace and prevents new user (seat) additions from external shares.
+To ensure that the user cap applies when groups, subgroups, or projects are shared externally, restrict group sharing only within the top-level namespace.
+This ensure that groups in the same top-leve namespace can be invited, and prevents the addition of new users (seats) when the group is shared.

-GitLab.com Ultimate has a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/441504) where you cannot add guest users to a group when billable users exceed the user cap.
-For example, suppose you have a user cap of 5, with 3 developers, and 2 guests.
+On GitLab.com, on the Ultimate tier, there is a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/441504) where you cannot add new guest users to a group when the amount of billable users exceeds the user cap.
+For example, suppose you have a user cap of 5, with 3 developers and 2 guests.
 After you add 2 more developers, you cannot add any more users, even if they are guest users that don't consume a billable seat.

 ## Group file templates